Attention to detail masking up furniture

-The high-end painter who last decorated this unit did a beautiful job overall, but to my eye, the work was spoilt by lots of little sloppiness, like paint on the inside of the cupboards and all over the hinges.
+The high-end painter who last decorated this unit did a beautiful job overall, but to my eye, he spoilt the work with lots of little sloppinesses.
+What’s up with the paint on the inside of the cupboards and all over the hinges?

 My approach to a great finish is simple.
 I prefer to “lose” time at the start of a job, cleaning off old paint.
 Then I use masking tape, plastic and paper to protect precious items.
-Once everything has been protected, then I can paint freely (and fast) and make up the lost preparation time.
+Once I have protected everything then I can paint freely (and fast) and make up on the lost preparation time.
 When I take off the masking tape, there is a crisp straight line and there is no mess to clear off.
-And the next time it is repainted, there will be very little preparation and tidying up to be done.
+Thinking ahead, the next time it is repainted, there will be very little preparation needed.

-Masking up interiors There is more to beautifying walls than simply painting, filling and sanding.
-The first and in my opinion, most important job is to mask up – protect everything that is not being painted – paint doesn’t always go where it is supposed to.
+There is more to beautifying walls than simply painting, filling and sanding.
+The first, and in my opinion, most important job, is to mask up.
+Protect everything that is not being painted, simple.
+Paint doesn’t always go where it is supposed to.

-I prefer not do what 99% of tradesmen do, and drape cotton dust sheets over furniture, lay sheets on the floor, and then spend the whole time treading very carefully, and hoping nothing precious gets paint on it.
-This underlying worry, (assuming you respect other people’s property!) is easily avoided with a different approach to masking and sheeting a room.
+I prefer not to copy 99% of tradesmen when it comes to masking up.
+How often do you see cotton dust sheets draped over furniture, sheets on the floor?
+Painters then spend the whole time treading very carefully, hoping not to tread paint spatters into carpets.
+I easily avoid this underlying worry with a different approach to masking and sheeting a room.

-I prefer to mask up with paper and plastic, working on the assumption that if a gallon of oil paint exploded in the middle of the room, nothing would be spoilt.
-With everything protected, I can paint and sand to my heart’s content.
-So far, no damage, and so far, no one has complained that I am too tidy!
+I prefer to mask up with paper and plastic.
+I work on the assumption that if a gallon of oil paint exploded in the middle of the room, nothing will spoil.
+When I have protected everything, I can paint and sand to my heart’s content.
+So far no damage, and so far no one has complained that I am too tidy!

 I have done all the timings and experiments with time and motion, and I am confident that this approach has far more advantages than disadvantages.